Our Favourite Colour

 We source the yarn for our Tuff Mongrel heavy duty socks from Schoeller Spinning Group – Germany.
 The Climawool* they produce is the best we have found for replicating the qualities of Pure Wool but also adding a lightness and longevity making this a true high performance yarn.
 Schoeller’s hard won G.O.T.S and Blue Sign certification demonstrates their commitment to getting it right for the planet too.

 In our workshop we are committed to improving our own production practises to minimise our impact on the environment.
+Our business is probably best described as a "slow" business.
+We don't mass produce.

 - We employ natural drying processes rather than power hungry methods.